Perciva/DragonTools/README.md

 # DragonTools

-## Webapp that let's you do common analysis on your file
+## Webapp that let's you do common analysis on your files

 ### Feature